DataDog/hiring-engineers/answers.md

 ![APIKeys.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/APIKeys.png)

+With Postman configured we can now use the Create Dashboard `POST` request to build our first timeboard.
+The request should be available in your collections dropdown,

 //-----------------------------------------------------------------------------

 Imported the DataDog API collection into Postman.
 Customized the create dashboard POST requet to track my_metric averages and sum over the past hour as well as MySQL CPU usage anomalies.
 See [WK_CustomTimeBoard JSON file](configfiles/WK_CustomTimeBoard.json)